macgamers/playable-games/README.md

 # Windows Games Playable on Apple Silicon

-Below is a list of Windows games that are playable on Apple silicon macs using CrossOver, Parallels, and other methods.
+Windows games that are playable on Apple silicon macs using CrossOver, Parallels, and other methods.
 Know which games are likely to work for you before installing or buying.

 **This list is automatically generated daily from the [MacGamers.org](https://macgamers.org/) database of user submitted